Mold: Biology

 There are thousands of known species of mold fungi with diverse life-styles including saprotrophs, mesophiles, psychrophiles and thermophiles, and a very few opportunistic pathogens of humans.
 They all require moisture for growth and some live in aquatic environments.
 Like all fungi, molds derive energy not through photosynthesis but from the organic matter on which they live, utilizing heterotrophy.
 Typically, molds secrete hydrolytic enzymes, mainly from the hyphal tips.
-These enzymes degrade complex biopolymers such as starch, cellulose and lignin into simpler substances which can be absorbed by the hyphae.
-In this way, molds play a major role in causing decomposition of organic material, enabling the recycling of nutrients throughout ecosystems.
-Many molds also synthesize mycotoxins and siderophores which, together with lytic enzymes, inhibit the growth of competing microorganisms.
-Molds can also grow on stored food for animals and humans, making the food unpalatable or toxic and are thus a major source of food losses and illness.
-Many strategies for food preservation (salting, pickling, jams, bottling, freezing, drying) are to prevent or slow mold growth as well as the growth of other microbes.
+These enzymes degrade complex biopolymers such as starch, cellulose, and lignin into simpler substances that can be absorbed by the hyphae.
+In this way, molds play a major role in the decomposition of organic material, enabling the recycling of nutrients throughout ecosystems.
+Many molds also synthesize mycotoxins and siderophores that, together with lytic enzymes, inhibit the growth of competing microorganisms.
+Molds can also grow on stored food for animals and humans, making the food unpalatable or toxic, and are thus a major source of food losses and illness.
+Many strategies for food preservation (salting, pickling, jams, bottling, freezing, drying) are intended to prevent or slow mold growth as well as the growth of other microbes.

-Molds reproduce by producing large numbers of small spores, which may contain a single nucleus or be multinucleate.
+Molds reproduce by producing large numbers of small spores, that may contain a single nucleus or be multinucleate.
 Mold spores can be asexual (the products of mitosis) or sexual (the products of meiosis); many species can produce both types.
 Some molds produce small, hydrophobic spores that are adapted for wind dispersal and may remain airborne for long periods; in some the cell walls are darkly pigmented, providing resistance to damage by ultraviolet radiation.
 Other mold spores have slimy sheaths and are more suited to water dispersal.
 Mold spores are often spherical or ovoid single cells, but can be multicellular and variously shaped.
 Spores may cling to clothing or fur; some are able to survive extremes of temperature and pressure.